-- Wireless portable devices must have the same kinds of security discussed in section 4.2 Wireless Network Connections.
+- 1. Wireless portable devices must have the same kinds of security discussed in section 4.1.
 Encryption must be set at a level that ensures network security and should be of a type that changes keys frequently. - 2.
-Use of power-up and activity-timer passwords is required on PDAs and notebooks. - 3.
-All portable devices, including PDAs, are susceptible to viruses and therefore should have anti-virus software installed.
+Use of power-up and activity timer passwords is required on PDA's and notebooks. - 3.
+All portable devices, including PDA's, are susceptible to viruses and therefore should have anti-virus software installed.
 It should be set to scan e-mails and attachments as well as regular files if available.
-Timely installation of patches to the Operating System (OS) will help ensure that the vulnerabilities exploited by viruses and Trojans are eliminated as the vendor uncovers and patches them. - 4.
-Confidential data kept on any laptop or other portable device must be encrypted in the event the device is lost or stolen.
-Encryption of this nature can be provided as part of the hardware, part of the OS, or a third-party application and may be file-specific, folder-specific or whole-disk.
-Note that some versions of Windows Vista, 3rd-party vendors and hard-drive manufacturers now provide these capabilities.
+Timely installation of patches to the operating system will help ensure that the vulnerabilities exploited by viruses and Trojans are eliminated as the vendor uncovers and patches them. - 4.
 Confidential M-DCPS data should be set to "private" and "hidden" on Palm or similar attributes while stored on another PDA.
-It can also be locked by 3rd-party software.
-This includes sensitive memoranda, student or staff data, lists of passwords, home addresses and phone numbers of exempt staff, social security numbers, and credit card account information.
-Applications on these devices should have any available security features turned on. - 5.
-Communications with the network via the Internet or Intranet must be secure and require a valid network id and password.
+It can also be locked by

-- 6. Network passwords are not to be saved on the device; they must be retyped with each network logon.
+- third-party software.
+This includes sensitive memos, student data, lists of passwords, home addresses and phone numbers of exempt staff, and credit card numbers. - 5.
+Communications with the network via the Internet or Intranet must be secure and require a valid network id and password. - 6.
+Network passwords are not to be saved on the device, but must be retyped with each network logon.
 Passwords should never be written or otherwise stored on the device itself or the carrying case. - 7.
 If tokens (hardware or software) are utilized, the token should be carried separately from the device. - 8.
 Mobile devices should never be left unsupervised in a location with public access. - 9.
-Contact information should be provided at the log-in prompt so that a lost device may be returned if found. - 10.
+Contact information should be provided at the login prompt so that a lost device may be returned if found. - 10.
 Forgotten PDA passwords will require the user do a Hot Synch and a hard reset, which will cause all data entered since the last Hot Synch to be lost.
 Users should therefore run Hot Synchs on a regular basis as a form of backup.
 If possible, the District should standardize on a synching product. - 11.
-PDAs that are used for M-DCPS business should be synched to the server if possible rather than the desktop to make sure the data is more secure and available to others in the department authorized to access it. - 12.
-BlackBerry users should note the following: - a.
+PDA's that are used for M-DCPS business should be synched to the server if possible rather than the desktop to make sure the data is more secure and available to others in the department authorized to access it. - 12.
+Blackberry users should note the following: - a.
 Passwords can be reset from ITS by notifying the ITS Systems Support Help Desk at 305-995-3705. - b.
-If the device is lost or stolen, it should be reported immediately to the Help Desk at 305-995-3705.
+If the device is lost or stolen, it should be reported to the Help Desk or call 305-995-1550 immediately.
 Steps can be taken by ITS to lock the device down and/or wipe the data on the device.
 If the device is found or returned, ITS can also restore the data once notified. - c.
-Administrative applications available on the BlackBerry still require the use of the appropriate network and mainframe passwords. - 13.
-Data on damaged PDAs should always be cleaned if at all possible before the device is sent to a repair facility or disposed of. - 14.
-Bluetooth devices connected to PDAs and cell phones should have built-in security turned on as nearby Bluetooth devices may pick up their signals. - 15.
-Apple iPhones must have firmware version 2.0 or higher to connect to the network and users must turn on the "Ask to Join Networks" setting, use VPN for any outside connection used, and set a pass code.
+Administrative applications available on the Blackberry still require the use of the appropriate network and mainframe passwords. - 13.
+Data on damaged PDA's should always be cleaned if at all possible before the device is sent to a repair facility or disposed of.